The bottom line

 The NYT preservation order

-How does this compare to email, text, and other channels?
+How does Forum Sage compare to email, text, Google Drive, and other channels?

-Forum members discuss sensitive topics across many channels -- email threads about scheduling and logistics, texts between members, Google Docs with shared notes, conversations with therapists, and sometimes with attorneys.
+Forum members discuss sensitive topics across many channels -- email threads about scheduling and logistics, texts between members, shared Google Drive files, conversations with therapists, and sometimes with attorneys.
 The table below compares these channels on the dimensions that matter most for privacy.
 Therapist and attorney are included because they're the two relationships where confidentiality is most often expected, and they illustrate where legal privilege exists and where it doesn't.

 The asymmetry is striking.
 An executive who discusses a difficult board relationship over Gmail creates a record that may persist across a dozen systems for years, is readable by corporate IT, and will be one of the first things opposing counsel requests in discovery.
-The same discussion in the Forum Sage sidebar creates a record in one system for 30-60 days that no employer can access.
-Data Studios comparison
+The same discussion in the Forum Sage sidebar creates a record in one system for up to 30 days that no employer can access.
+Anthropic data retention

 Text messages are somewhere in the middle.
 Carriers retain almost no SMS content -- AT&T and T-Mobile keep none, Verizon keeps content for 3-5 days.
 But messages persist on devices and cloud backups indefinitely.
 Texts have been central evidence in high-profile trials, congressional investigations, and divorce proceedings.
 TIME

-Google Docs are retained indefinitely, with full version history.
+Google Drive files are retained indefinitely, with full version history.
 Google Workspace administrators can access any document in the organization.
 Google accepts civil subpoenas and has formal processes for responding to legal requests for user data.
 Google legal process · Google retention policy

 How does this compare to talking to a therapist?